Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Introduction

 Therefore, in this paper we describe and test a method with the capability to produce an all-sky watchlist of galaxy group and cluster-scale objects ($M\gtrsim10^{13}M_{\sun}$) out to $z\simeq1$, with the intention of using the list to aid in the discovery of gravitationally lensed transients.
-Our method is based upon the principles of \citet{Gonzalez19} and can detect clusters to sufficient depth using only existing all-sky near-infrared data.
-Our testing concentrates on the southern sky which is due to be surveyed by Rubin in the coming years.
-Prioritising this region allows a curated watchlist to be available to find lensed transients as soon as Rubin begins operations.
+Our method is based upon the principles of \citet{Gonzalez19} and can detect clusters to sufficient depth using only existing all-sky near-infrared data. {The main difference between the method presented here and that of Gonzalez et al. is that our method is tuned to locate groups and clusters out to $z\lesssim1$ for the purpose of populating an all-sky lens watchlist.
+In Gonzalez et al., the cluster catalogue assembled is limited to the footprints of the surveys used, and focuses on the most massive systems at $z\gtrsim1$, which are less efficient lenses for the predicted populations of transients.
+In addition, we formulate a different method of extracting cluster detections and estimating the significance of these detections.} Furthermore, our testing concentrates on the southern sky which is due to be surveyed by Rubin in the coming years.
+Prioritising this region allows a curated watchlist to be available to find lensed transients as soon as Rubin begins operations in $\sim2024$.

 The structure of this paper is as follows: Section~\ref{sec:survey_data} gives an overview of the surveys and data used in this study.
 Section~\ref{sec:method} describes the cluster-finding method, and Section~\ref{sec:testing} explains how the method was tested, using both real data and state-of-the-art simulated data, before summarising in Section~\ref{sec:summary}.
 Where relevant, and unless otherwise stated, we have assumed a flat cosmology with $H_0=67.74$ km/s/Mpc, $\Omega_{\Lambda}=0.693$ \citep{PlanckCosmo15} and give magnitudes in the Vega system.